-Grades 9-12 English Language Development Course Placement Guide
+K-12 English Language Development Course Placement Guide

+Introduction

-Introduction This revised placement guide provides teachers direction when selecting a suitable course for students learning English.
-When possible, thoroughly review students' transcripts, ELPAC/CAASPP/NWEA scores, and have a conversation with students about their educational history and exposure to the English language before enrolling them into a course on this guide.
+This guide provides direction when selecting an appropriate course for students learning English.
+When possible, thoroughly review students' transcripts, ELPAC/CAASPP scores, and have a conversation with students regarding their educational history and exposure to the English language before enrolling them into a course of this guide.